Kiran7007/Interview-Preparation/docs/java.md

 ---

-## What is a Class and Object in Android?
+## What are classes and objects in Java?

-### Class

-- A class is like a blueprint or template for creating objects.
+- A class is a blueprint that defines state and behavior.
-- It defines properties (variables) and behaviors (functions/methods).
-- In Android (Kotlin/Java), you use classes to structure your app.
-- A class does not occupy memory by itself until an object is created.

-### Object

-- An object is a real instance of a class.
+- An object is a runtime instance of that class with its own identity and state.
-- It occupies memory and can use the properties and methods defined in the class.
-- You can create multiple objects from the same class, each with different data.
+- Multiple objects can come from one class and hold different values.

 ```java
 class User {